Cover image for blog title on how to become a better self-taught artist

 • find a mentor

-Using the smart method to set goals made managing my own learning a lot easier.
-I found that having concrete, time-bound, well-defined tasks, helped keep me disciplined and motivated.
+Using the smart method to set goals made managing my learning a lot easier.

 Setting SMART goals to achieve desired outcomes towards vision to become a full time artist